JaydenStudio/easypython/README.md

 # easypython
-easy python github
-from script import *
+import : from script import *